 We recruited 5 interventionists to conduct the pretesting, tutoring, and posttesting.
-All interventionists were pursuing or had obtained a Master's or doctoral degree in an education-related field.
-All interventionists were female (n = 5), with 60% (n = 3) identifying as Caucasian, 20% percent as Hispanic (n = 1), and 20% as Asian American (n = 1).
+All interventionists were pursuing or had obtained a master's or doctoral degree in an education-related field.
+All interventionists were female (n = 5), with 60% (n = 3) identifying as White, 20% percent as Hispanic (n = 1), and 20% as Asian American (n = 1).
 Throughout the year, interventionists participated in trainings to ensure strong preparation for all aspects of the intervention.
 In late August, interventionists participated in three, 1.5-hr pretesting trainings.
 In early October, the team participated in a 1.5-hr tutoring training about the content of the intervention and Total problems.
-Three subsequent 1.5-hr tutoring trainings followed in late October to introduce Difference problems, late November to introduce Change problems, and early January to introduce Equal Groups problems.
-Lastly, interventionists participated in one, 1.5-hr posttesting training meeting in late January.
+Three subsequent 1.5-hr tutoring trainings followed in late October to introduce Difference problems, late November to introduce Change problems.
+Finally, interventionists participated in one, 1.5-hr posttesting training meeting in late January.